-- Having minimal income.
-Applicants’ incomes have to be below a certain level in order to meet Medicaid eligibility.
+- Income must be below threshold: Medicaid only accepts you if your income is below a certain level.
 Residents are allowed to keep a small allowance of their income for personal needs (such as entertainment, snacks, and personal products), but must stay under the income limit.
-For example, the 2021 Florida income limit is $2,382 per month with a personal needs allowance of $130 per month.
+For example, the 2023 Florida income limit is $2,742 per month with a personal needs allowance of $130 per month.

 - Owning minimal assets.
 Medicaid is available to people who have few resources that could be used to cover the costs of care.
 However, applicants do not have to give away all of their assets to qualify—in fact, this can work against them.
-Medicaid has a 5-year look-back period to determine whether any assets have been transferred for less than fair market value.
-If an applicant retitles his home property in his son’s name it may result in a penalty period of Medicaid ineligibility.
+Medicaid has a 5-year look-back period to determine whether any assets have been transferred (i.e, gifted) for less than fair market value.
 A good elder law attorney (like us!) can advise on how to protect assets and can provide proper spend down planning, even when the elder is already in the nursing home.

 - Nothing is Easy.
 When your loved one needs long-term care, nothing is easy.
 Friends, family and even people working in healthcare think they know good advice.
 Here are some common Florida Medicaid myths you should read about if you are helping yourself or your loved one.